JoseRoca/AfxNova/docs/String Management /Path and Url Procedures.md

-# Path and Url Procedures
+# Path and Url procedures

 Assorted path and url procedures.